dbroeglin/generator-az-ai/README.md

   --gitHubRepo hello-ai-world \
   --withGitHubPush ''

-# Positive result: command should fail when there is nothing to commit
+# Positive result: the last line in the command output should be "No changes to commit."
 ```

 ## Getting To Know Yeoman